 So, I haven’t been online in the past week and a bit.
 I caught a nasty bug, coughing hard and congested.
 We also moved.
 We downsized from a 3 bedroom 1500 square foot townhouse to a small 900 square foot 2 bedroom apartment.
 And although I’m extremely happy about the move.
 I really am.
 BC got hit with a storm front with us in the Valley getting hit the hardest with 48 cm in less than 72 hours of snowfall, and it’s still falling.

-The weather is something that always affects my anxiety and depression, but this time it was really bad.
-I looked outside and saw blankets of snow above the grass almost reaching my balcony and felt suddenly trapped and isolated.
+The weather is something that always affects my anxiety and depression, but this time it is really bad.
+I looked outside and see blankets of snow above the grass almost reaching my balcony, and I feel suddenly trapped.

 So how can you cope when the weather is getting you down?

 For me, the first thing is to let the light shine down on me even when there is no light.
 I literally force myself to get outside and take a walk.
 Even if it’s dark outside, the chilling air and whip of wind feels great on my face and takes me from beyond peeking out through the curtain, and into the big bad outdoor world where the hustle and bustle of people are all around.